 achieved a great deal, there is still much work to be done.

 ANR relies upon membership dues and donations to conduct the cutting-edge advocacy

-as well as counter tobacco industry opposition tactics such as law suits, ballot
+campaign, as well as counter tobacco industry opposition tactics such as law

-challenges, and media misinformation campaigns.
-Be a part of history - become
+suits, ballot challenges, and media misinformation campaigns.
+Be a part of history

 The American Nonsmokers' Rights Foundation, (originally the Californian Nonsmokers' Rights Foundation) the sister organization to ANR, was established in 1982.
 The ANR Foundation is a non-lobbying, educational nonprofit organization that creates comprehensive programs for school-age youth on issues of smoking prevention and their right to breathe smokefree air.
 It provides educational resources for schools, health departments, medical organizations, and others interested in the issues surrounding smoking and secondhand smoke.
 Our goals are to raise a smokefree generation that rejects tobacco use and tobacco industry manipulation and interference tactics, and to educate the community about the health effects of secondhand smoke and the benefits of smokefree environments